 Carbon Monoxide Poisoning Prevention

 During power outages after hurricanes/typhoons, major flooding or other extreme weather events, residents can be at risk of carbon monoxide (CO) poisoning if portable generators are not properly used.
-CO is an odorless and colorless gas that can casue sudden illness or death.
+CO is an odorless and colorless gas that can cause sudden illness or death.
 CO poisoning typically occurs from breathing in too much carbon monoxide when fossil fuels are burned.
-Symptons feel flu-like and include headache, dizziness, weakness, vomiting, chest pain, and confusion, with larger hazardous exposure resulting in loss of consciousness, arrhythmias, seizures and death.
-Below are tools that can assist Environmental Health Professional in informing the public on preventative measure to reduce exposure to carbon monxide.
+Symptoms feel flu-like and include headaches, dizziness, fatigue, vomiting, chest pain, and confusion.
+Longer hazardous exposure can result in loss of consciousness, arrhythmias, seizures and death.
+Below are tools that can assist Environmental Health Professionals in informing the public on preventative measures to reduce exposure to carbon monoxide.

 Carbon Monoxide Resources